 Cigarette smoking is perhaps the most devastating preventable cause of disease and premature death.
 Smoking is particularly dangerous for teens because their bodies are still developing and changing and the 4,000 chemicals (including 200 known poisons) in cigarette smoke can adversely affect this process.
 Cigarettes are highly addictive.
 One-third of young people who are just "experimenting" end up being addicted by the time they are 20.

 Risks associated with smoking cigarettes:

-- diminished or extinguished sense of smell and taste - frequent colds
+• diminished or extinguished sense of smell • premature and more abundant face wrinkles

+and taste • emphysema

+• frequent colds • heart disease